Showdown (Cheers): Part one

-Bartender Sam Malone (Ted Danson) has been jealous of his brother Derek, who is more successful, better-educated, multi-talented and handsome, for years, and discovers that he is arriving in Boston on his private jet.
-Meanwhile, co-bartender Coach (Nicholas Colasanto) is offered a coaching job in Venezuela requiring fluency in Spanish.
-Derek (an unseen character voiced by George Ball) arrives unexpectedly at the bar and entertains the patrons with his talents, which include singing, playing a pool table, tap dancing and telling stories.
-Derek offers a job to regular patron Norm (George Wendt), teaches Coach Spanish (increasing his chances of being hired) and impresses waitress Diane (Shelley Long) with their common interests.
+Bartender Sam Malone has been jealous of his brother Derek, who is more successful, better-educated, multi-talented and handsome, for years, and discovers that he is arriving in Boston on his private jet.
+Meanwhile, co-bartender Coach is offered a coaching job in Venezuela requiring fluency in Spanish.
+Derek arrives unexpectedly at the bar and entertains the patrons with his talents, which include singing, playing a pool table, tap dancing and telling stories.
+Derek offers a job to regular patron Norm, teaches Coach Spanish (increasing his chances of being hired) and impresses waitress Diane with their common interests.
 Diane and Derek pair off (which bothers Sam).
 During his date with Debbie (Deborah Shelton), Sam hears Derek's private jet, where he carries Diane along.

 Part two

 A week later, Norm is fired from his own job (where the corporation has committed tax fraud) for "[taking] a long lunch".
 (Norm dubs himself the only "honest man" in the corporation, which he considers the reason for his termination.)
 Coach hears on the phone that he did not get the coaching job (which was already given to someone else), putting his efforts to learn Spanish to waste.
 Sam forgets another fiancée Cindy's (Peggy Kubena) name.
 Diane arrives at the bar after her trip with Derek, confessing to Coach that she is torn between her ideal mate Derek (who is committed to her) and her "bubblegum" Sam.
 Coach insists that Sam cannot express his feelings for her well.
 When Diane tells Sam she and Derek will be leaving immediately on another trip, Sam fires her.

 After saying goodbye to everyone in the bar, Diane returns to the office and accidentally hits Sam's nose when she opens the door.
 Because of that, she is convinced that Sam was coming out of the office to say something to her.
 They argue, admit their feelings for each other, and come into the terms that their relationship with Derek is nothing compared to their potential relationship together.
 Sam and Diane embrace, but then Diane rejects his advances, i.e. attempts to kiss her.
 They insult each other and, at the end, kiss passionately.